Ideal Gas Law Examples in Real Life

 Cooking and Food Industry

 Carbonated beverages demonstrate another fascinating application.
-In practice, when you open a soda bottle, the sudden decrease in pressure causes dissolved CO₂ to rapidly come out of solution, forming bubbles.
+Still, when you open a soda bottle, the sudden decrease in pressure causes dissolved CO₂ to rapidly come out of solution, forming bubbles.
 This phenomenon, governed by the ideal gas law, is why soda fizzes and loses its carbonation over time after being opened.

 Aerospace Engineering